roubles/macmounter/README.md

 Detailed logs can be found here: ~/Library/Application Support/macmounter/macmounter.log

-More detailed documentation is coming.
+More detailed documentation can be found on the wiki here: https://github.com/roubles/macmounter/wiki